 Dealing with a persistent sewer smell coming from your toilet?
 You’re not alone.
-Many homeowners face this unpleasant issue, and it can be both embarrassing and frustrating.
+Many residential plumbing customers face this unpleasant issue, and it can be both embarrassing and frustrating.
 A fresh and odor-free home environment is essential for comfort and well-being, so tackling this problem head-on is crucial.
 In this guide, we’ll walk you through everything you need to know about eliminating sewer odors from your toilet, from understanding the causes to implementing effective solutions and preventive measures.

 Understanding the Causes